m3db/m3/docs/troubleshooting/index.md

 Double check your configuration against the [bootstrapping guide](../operational_guide/bootstrapping.md).
 The nodes will log what bootstrapper they are using and what time range they are using it for.

-If you don't seem to be using the filesystem bootstrapper, ensure that snapshotting is enabled for your namespace.
+If you're using the commitlog bootstrapper, and it seems to be slow, ensure that snapshotting is enabled for your namespace.
+Enabling snapshotting will require a node restart to take effect.

-If your node has been unable to snapshot for a long period of time, and is stuck in the commitlog bootstrapper, the peers bootstrapper may help as it uses less memory.
-This will only work if you have other nodes with replicas to peer bootstrap from.
+If an m3db node hasn't been able to snapshot for awhile, or is stuck in the commitlog bootstrapping phase for a long time due to accumulating a large number of commitlogs, consider using the peers bootstrapper.
+In situations where a large number of commitlogs need to be read, the peers bootstrapper will outperform the commitlog bootstrapper (faster and less memory usage) due to the fact that it will receive already-compressed data from its peers.
+Keep in mind that this will only work with a replication factor of 3 or larger and if the nodes peers are healthy and bootstrapped.
+Review the [bootstrapping guide](../operational_guide/bootstrapping.md) for more information.

-## Things aren't scaling well and there are weird memory issues
+## Nodes a crashing with memory allocation errors, but there's plenty of available memory

 Ensure you've set `vm.max_map_count` to something like 262,144 using sysctl.
 Find out more in the [Clustering the Hard Way](../how_to/cluster_hard_way.md#kernel) document.